billautomata/cascadia_fest_2016_talk/README.md

 * Cryptography is inherently adversarial.
 The relationship between the participants in the discussion and possible eavesdroppers.
 The server and client challenge and verify the authenticity of each other.
 * Browser makers are human rights campaigners.
 The SSL warning is about state actors.
 * questions that impart real life impacts
-  * your external hard drive had a master key controlled by a registry at the department of commerce
+  * your external hard drive shipped with a master key controlled by a registry at the department of commerce
-  * code for special law enforcement access into your client server protocol
+  * link a black box library that provides special law enforcement access into your client server protocol
-  * does your build script and deploy process involve copying your private keys to an endpoint not in your control
+  * do your build and deploy processes involve copying your private keys to an endpoint not in your control
   * your company spending thousands of dollars on storage for intrusive logs that have no technical benefit